kfollmer24/kfollmer24.github.io/index.md

 Announcements:

-Tryouts and practice dates are not yet know.
-I will update this page as soon as I know.
-Thanks
+*Tryouts and practice dates TBD.
+Most likely the week of Dec.
+11 or Dec.
+18

 Contact Info: karalea.follmer@gmail.com